 A manual bypass valve should be installed across the heater when the pump flow exceeds 120 GPM (454 LPM).
-See "WATER FLOW RATE" on page 11- Table 1 for setting of the manual by-pass valve.
+See "WATER FLOW RATE" on page 7- Table 1 for setting of the manual by-pass valve.

-Make sure that the outlet plumbing from the heater contains no shut-off valves or other flow restrictions that could prevent flow through the heater (except for below pool as noted below, or winterizing valves where needed).
+Make sure that the outlet plumbing from the heater contains no shut-off valves or other flow restrictions that could prevent flow through the heater (except for pool installations as noted below, or winterizing valves where needed).
 To switch flow between the pool and spa, use a diverter valve.
 Do not use any valve that can shut off the flow.
-Do not use a shut-off valve to isolate the heater unless it is below the level of the pool or spa.